Hill Leads Mississippi State Past Southern Miss 38-15

 Southern Miss (1-1) was held scoreless in the first 40 minutes of action.
 The Golden Eagles got their first touchdown on a Jack Abraham 28-yard touchdown pass to Jaylond Adams.
 Abraham also connected with Jordan Mitchell in the final quarter on a 65-yard scoring toss.

 Mississippi State was efficient in the first half on offense and held a 21-0 lead at halftime.
-Quarterback Tommy Stevens opened the game 9-of-9 passing before being injured late in the second quarter.
+Quarterback Tommy Stevens opened the game a perfect 9 of 9 passing before being injured late in the second quarter.
 Stevens had touchdown passes to Osirus Mitchell and Stephen Guidry before exiting the game.

 THE TAKEAWAY